-As we look forward to visiting Japan after Covid-19, one of the experiences I can’t wait to reprise is frolicking amid the Hokkaido lavender.
+As I look forward to my next trip to Japan, one of the experiences I can’t wait to reprise is frolicking amid the Hokkaido lavender.
 Located in Naka-Furano a short drive or train ride from Sapporo, this is one of my favorite summer experiences anywhere in Japan.

 Hokkaido’s flower fields, to be sure, are more than opportunities to harvest Instagram likes.
 Among other delights, you can sample lavender-flavored and scented products, including delectable soft-serve ice cream made with real Hokkaido milk.

-Nor is Hokkaido only appealing as a post-pandemic travel destination because so many of its destinations and experiences are outdoors—social distancing is built in.
-Continue reading to learn more about why—and how—you should put your Hokkaido lavender trip together, in 2021 or in any year.
+Nor is Hokkaido only appealing as a destination because of lavender paraphernalia.
+Continue reading to learn more about why—and how—you should put your Hokkaido lavender trip together, this year, next or anytime in the future.

 Where to Stay in Hokkaido if You Love Lavender